Public Holidays in Australia 2026 – National, State & Public Holidays

 Frequently Asked Questions (FAQs)

-How many national public holidays are there in Australia?
+How many national public holidays does Australia have?

-There are 9 national public holidays observed across all Australian states and territories.
+Australia has nine national public holidays observed across all states and territories.

-What is the biggest national holiday in Australia?
+What are the most important national holidays in Australia?

-Australia Day on January 27 (observed) and Anzac Day on April 25 are the most widely celebrated national holidays.
+Australia Day (January 26/observed) and Anzac Day (April 25) are considered the most significant national holidays.

 Do all states observe the same holidays?